dgonzalez/array-flattening/README.md

 selected a language with weak typing in order to avoid verbosity (in Java I would have used a `List<Object>` which would have make the code harder to read).

-The solution is recursive because the result is quite elegant, although I would try to avoid recursivity on production code as an big enough input could lead into a stack overflow.

 There are some tests that covers the most typical corner cases and also the given example.